spectrum-health-systems/myavatool-web-service/doc/manual.md

 ### This is the MAWS manual
 This manual will cover:
-* **[Implementing MAWS](#implementing-maws-in-your-environments)** at your organization<br>
-* **[Using MAWS](#using-maws)**<br> in your myAvatar™ environment(s)
-* **[Developing your own](#custom-myAvatar™-web-services)** custom web services for myAvatar™, in the event you want to start from scratch.

-# IMPLEMENTING MAWS
-In order for myAvatar™ to use MAWS, you'll need to import MAWS into myAvatar™.
-This section will walk your through the following process:

-1. Hosting MAWS
-2. Importing MAWS into your myAvatar™ environment(s)
-3. Maybe something else?
+* The stuff from the contents above

-## HOSTING MAWS
+# HOSTING MAWS
-Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them.
-Netsmart has a number of their own, "official" web services which are hosted on myAvatar™ CSP servers.
-You can read more about them [here](URL).
+Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them, and MAWS is no exception.
+There are two options for hosting MAWS:

-Custom web services like MAWS also need to be hosted at a location where myAvatar™ can access them.
-There are two options to do so:
+1. Have Netsmart host MAWS
+This is a test

 1. If your myAvatar™ environments are hosted by Netsmart, you can have them (for a price) host your custom web services as well.
 2. If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.